 12:45 – 2:40 Reading/Lang.
 Arts (continued)

 Music ~ Tuesdays

 Whether it be a school rule or a class rule, the following consequences may be issued.
 This plan will be followed by Mrs. McKay and Mrs. Sims.

 ** Some steps may be skipped, depending on the severity or frequency of the offense.**

 1. Verbal Warning

-2. Sign the Clipboard (After signing the clipboard twice, a parent note will be sent home.)
+2. Lose ClassDojo Points (After losing 5 points, a parent note will be sent home.)

-3. Silent snack or lunch will be given after the clipboard has been signed a third time.
+3. Silent snack or lunch will be given after 8 points have been lost.

-4. Phone Call or email to the parent if the clipboard is signed again after serving silent snack/lunch.
+4. Phone call or email to the parent if Dojo points are lost again after serving silent snack/lunch.